KindleModding/kindlemodding.github.io/jailbreaking/kindle-models.md

 You can find your serial number by going to `Settings` > `Device Options` > `Device Info` Which will show a window in which you will be able to see your Kindle's serial number

+{: .highlight }
+You only need to enter the first 8 characters of your serial number, not all 16 characters

 <div style="display: flex; flex-direction: column; justify-content: center; align-items: center;">
     <h3>Enter your Kindle's serial number here</h3>
     <p id="searchStatus"></p>